Org-Placeholder/Sentience/README.md

 # :video_game: Playing the game :video_game:

-Download the binary for your respective platform for [here](https://github.com/Attendo-App/Sci-Fi-Platformer/releases/tag/1.0).
+Download the binary for your respective platform from [here](https://github.com/Attendo-App/Sci-Fi-Platformer/releases/tag/1.0).
 If you don't see your target platform there, Well, building it yourself is another option.
 For that, you'll require any Godot 3.X binary (3.2.3 preferred).

 # :camera: Snapshots :camera: